GET PEOPLE TO TAKE YOU (AND YOUR BUSINESS) SERIOUSLY

 So, what is it about home-based businesses that allows others to feel like you don’t work as much as they do (or that you don’t work at all)?

-If you want others to take you seriously, you have to take yourself seriously.
-Here’s how to make it clear – to yourself and others – that your business is no joke:
+If you want others to take you seriously, you must take yourself seriously.
+So, here’s how to make it clear – to yourself and others – that your business is no joke:

 Set Clear Boundaries

 Creating a space (and the time) for your business can be hard when you work out of the home, but it is the number one thing you can do to ensure success.
 Make yourself a designated work zone, even if it’s just a little corner in your bedroom, and don’t allow anything (or anyone) else into that area.
 Set up a desk or table, ensure that you have all the proper supplies, and for the love of God, shut the door!
 Everyone needs to know that when you’re in that space, it’s your work time, and you can’t be disturbed.
 Hang up a sign if you need to!

 Make a Schedule

 It’s unrealistic to think other things will never pop up but making a schedule helps you stick to your goals and be more productive.
 For example, if you do your best work between 10 am – 2 pm, set that time aside for business: schedule doctor appointments, parent-teacher conferences, and phone calls around it.
 And if an unexpected visitor pops around during your busy time, (nicely) tell them to go away.
 You’re working; they can come back when you’re free.

 The COVID-19 pandemic and month of quarantine have led us all to adopt some questionable habits.
 I’ll be the first to admit that sometimes I stay in my sleep clothes all day long.
 I’ll also admit that not only is it a gross habit, but it’s not at all conducive to work.
 Staying in joggers all day makes me feel lazy and relaxed, and it also causes others not to take me seriously.
 Getting dressed not only helps you feel more productive, but it signals to others that you’re in work mode.